Riddhish Herbals

 - Convenient tablet form: the traditional kashayam, made easy to carry and take.

-- Made in a GMP-certified facility: manufactured by Panchamrut Herbals (Mfg.
+- GMP-certified facility: manufactured by Panchamrut Herbals (Mfg.
 Lic.
 GA/1762).

 - Physician-guided use: a classical formulation intended for use under Ayurvedic supervision.

-Ingredients (per tablet — label verified)
+Composition (per tablet — label verified)

 Each tablet contains the following, 10 mg each, with water and excipients Q.S.: